bbaum11/CyberVT-Sep22-Demo/README.md

 - Although the console will show warnings, looking at the logs will provide specific information about each warning found.
 - Using '| less -R' after running a scan allows you to scroll back through the terminal to look at the output
   - The -R preserves the color
-  - Using the --nk allows the scan to run without needing to press <ENTER>
+  - Using the --sk allows the scan to run without needing to press <ENTER>